Alisa1106/Automationpractice/README.md

 Checklist:

-ID:CREATE_1
+ID: CREATE_1
-Module:Create account page
+Module: Create account page
-Summary:Try to register by filling in all required fields with valid data.
+Summary: Try to register by filling in all required fields with valid data.

-ID:SIGN_1
+ID: SIGN_1
-Module:Sign in page
+Module: Sign in page
-Summary:Try sign in with valid credentials.
+Summary: Try sign in with valid credentials.

-ID:PAY_1
+ID: PAY_1
-Module:Cart payment page
+Module: Cart payment page
-Summary:Check product price, product quantity, chosed products color and size at "Cart payment page".
+Summary: Check product price, product quantity, chosed products color and size at "Cart payment page".

-ID:BANK_1
+ID: BANK_1
-Module:Bank-wire payment page
+Module: Bank-wire payment page
-Summary:Check total amount of order when choosing "Pay by bank wire".
+Summary: Check total amount of order when choosing "Pay by bank wire".

-ID:HYST_2
+ID: HIST_2
-Module:Order hystory page
+Module: Order history page
-Summary:Make order and pay by check, then check it by order reference at "Order hystory page".
+Summary: Make order and pay by check, then check it by order reference at "Order history page".

-ID:SIGN_2
+ID: SIGN_2
-Module:Sign in page
+Module: Sign in page
-Summary:Try sign in with invalid credentials (empty email field; empty password field; empty all sign in fields) and receive error message.
+Summary: Try sign in with invalid credentials (empty email field; empty password field; empty all sign in fields) and receive error message.

-ID:MY_ADR_1
+ID: MY_ADR_1
-Module:My adress page
+Module: My adress page
-Summary:Check that adress at "My adress page" can be updated.
+Summary: Check that adress at "My adress page" can be updated.

-ID:CART_ADR_1
+ID: CART_ADR_1
-Module:Cart adress page
+Module: Cart adress page
-Summary:Create new adress then check that this adress can be chosed at "Cart adress page" like a delivery adress.
+Summary: Create new adress then check that this adress can be chosed at "Cart adress page" like a delivery adress.

-ID:SUM_3
+ID: SUM_3
-Module:Cart summary page
+Module: Cart summary page
-Summary:Check product price, product quantity, chosed products color and size in cart.
+Summary:C heck product price, product quantity, chosed products color and size in cart.

-ID:FIND_1
+ID: FIND_1
-Module:Found page
+Module: Found page
-Summary:Check found product.
+Summary: Check found product.